akirk/php-ratelimiter/README.md

 The class works around the problem that the timeframe is constantly moving, i.e. every new minute the timeframe is different.
 See my [blogpost](http://alexander.kirk.at/2013/04/19/add-a-rate-limit-to-your-website/).

+The code is released under an MIT license.

 Usage
 -----